larson-group/clubb_release/Readme.txt

 Using the HOC tuner
 -----------------------------------------------------------------------
-Last update May 27, 2005
+Last update June 3, 2005

 -----------------------------------------------------------------------
 -                                                                     -
--Building the source code:                                            -
+- Building the source code:                                            -
 -                                                                     -
 -----------------------------------------------------------------------